BillyBooglyBob/algo-visualiser/README.md

 It overwrites sections of arr at a time, instead of swapping like bubble or quick sort.
 To visualise, mimic the behaviour.
 So overwrite one bar at time.

+- Tests each algorithm, verify the intermediate sort works as expected.
+  Componentised sort into separate functions, made it more modular and testable.

+For quickSort, tested the partition (given section of arr, chooses random pivot & moves all value <= to pivot value to the left, rest to the right).

+Separate from the actual quickSort.

+For mergeSort, tested the merge (merge two sorted arr) separately as well.